• Skip to primary navigation

 • Whole milk/half and half. this baked macaroni and cheese recipe calls for 3 cups of liquid dairy.
 I prefer full-fat dairy products because it makes this dish incredibly creamy.
 You can change the ratios and use more half and half than whole milk, or even use heavy cream if you want.
 The lowest fat percentage I suggest is 2% milk for part of the liquid dairy.

 • Sour cream.
-Again, I recommend full-fat sour cream.
-Full-fat Greek yogurt is a great substitute.
+I recommend full-fat sour cream.
+Full-fat Greek yogurt is a good substitute.

 • Cheddar cheese.
 The quality of the cheese that you use in this recipe really matters.
 I recommend a high-quality medium to sharp cheddar cheese for the best flavor.
 I often use half sharp cheddar, half shredded gouda and it's so, so good.